Monica Niculescu: 2009: First WTA doubles title

 Despite progress in previous seasons, the opening of the season was not promising for Niculescu.
 In May 2009, she reached her first singles quarterfinal at the Internationaux de Strasbourg.
 In the quarterfinal match, she lost to Aravane Rezaï.
-In her next quarterfinal appearance four months later, at the Tashkent Open, she advanced to the quarterfinal, before losing to top 60 Yaroslava Shvedova.
+In her next quarterfinal appearance four months later, at the Tashkent Open, she advanced to the quarterfinal, then lost to Yaroslava Shvedova.
 Niculescu fell outside the top 100 at the end of the year, ranked 103.

 In doubles, in February alongside Cîrstea, she reached semifinals of the Premier Open GdF Suez but then withdrew.
 She reached two back-to-back Premier 5/Mandatory quarterfinals at the Dubai Tennis Championships and the Indian Wells Open.
 Niculescu then had two consecutive Grand Slam third rounds - French Open and Wimbledon.
 She then won a WTA Tour doubles title, at the Budapest Grand Prix, winning alongside Alisa Kleybanova.
 Three weeks later, she advanced to another final at the Stanford Classic but failed to win.
 Soon after, she reached her first Premier 5/Premier Mandatory semifinal at the Cincinnati Open alongside Akgul Amanmuradova.
 By the end of the year, she reached the third round of the US Open and semifinals of the International-level Tashkent Open and Premier-level Kremlin Cup.
 She finished 2009 as world No. 30.

 2010: First Grand Slam QF in doubles

 In late September, when she reached the semifinals at the Tashkent Open.
-She beat fellow Romanian and top-30 player, Alexandra Dulgheru, before losing her semifinal match to Elena Vesnina.
+She beat fellow Romanian and top-30 player, Alexandra Dulgheru, then lost her semifinal match to Elena Vesnina.
 During the year, she recorded only one major match win at Wimbledon, defeating Gisela Dulko in the first round.
 At the Premier 5/Premier Mandatory-level, she also scored only one win.
 It came at the Cincinnati Open, where she defeated Sabine Lisicki.
 Niculescu returned to the top 100 in August and stayed there for the rest of the season.

 Niculescu reached the final of the Hobart International.
 At the French Open, she reached her first career Grand Slam quarterfinal.
 In July, she played another final at the Prague Open but finished runner-up.
 The following week, she won the title at the $100K Pétange tournament.
 Niculescu advanced to the quarterfinals of the Canadian Open, followed by a semifinal at the Cincinnati Open and a third round at the US Open.